-Google sites and SharePoint sites are two different systems.
-Cloudiway site migration proceed by equivalence to migrate the different Google elements to SharePoint.
-This article explains the operation of the Google sites migration.
+Google Sites and SharePoint Sites are two different systems.
+Cloudiway Site migration proceeds by equivalence to migrate the different Google elements to SharePoint.
+This article explains the operation of Google Sites migration.

-Once you’ve configured your site settings on Cloudiway platform, you can launch the Migrate task.
-The Migrate task is the mechanism that will dump your data from the source site and write them to the target SharePoint site.
+Once you’ve configured your Site settings on the Cloudiway platform, you can launch the Migrate task.
+The Migrate task is the mechanism that will dump your data from the source Site and write them to the target SharePoint Site.

 – with a service account